-The Academy for Lifelong Learning provides quality education programs for adults 55 and over to enhance their intellectual, physical, and personal well being.
 Individuals at least 55 years of age may activate a membership in the Academy for Lifelong Learning and receive all membership benefits.
-The Academy for Lifelong Learning one-time membership fee is \$25.00.
+The Academy for Lifelong Learning one-time membership is free.

 New to the Academy is the Ocean County College Academy Rewards Program which provides a wide array of membership benefits including discounts, special offers, and incentives for local, regional and national businesses.
 Visit the Academy website at www.ocean.edu/seniors.htm to see the latest trips, programs, Academy Rewards Program partners and member benefits.
-Programs are offered at the Ocean County College campus, off site locations, and at adult communities.
+Members also receive OCC pool privileges during "open swim" sessions.